-3. Extraordinary General Meeting An Extraordinary General Meeting was held on 24 November 2023 in St Julian's, Malta, where a total of 3,353,265 shares and votes were represented at the meeting, corresponding to 7.85% of the total amount of shares and votes in the Company.
+3. Extraordinary General Meeting

+An Extraordinary General Meeting was held on 26 June 2024 in Gzira, Malta, where a total of 7.007.225 shares and votes were represented at the meeting, corresponding to 16.4% of the total amount of shares and votes in the Company.
 The minutes of the meeting, as well as other documentation from the meeting, are available on the Company's website.
-The meeting acknowledged the resignation of Mr. Pierre Cadena and Mr. Johan Svensson as Directors of the Company.
-Furthermore, the meeting unanimously resolved the appointment of Ms. Marina Andersson and Mr. Patrick Jonker as new directors of the Company for the period running until the next Annual General Meeting in 2024.
+It was unanimously resolved to authorize the Company to acquire its own shares, provided that the Company's holding of own shares could not exceed ten 10% of the Company's total issued share capital, and the Company could not purchase more than 4,271,531 shares.
+The authorization was made until the next annual general meeting taking place in 2025.

-4. Annual General Meeting 2024 The 2024 AGM will take place at 13.00 CET on 16 May 2024, at the premises of the Westin Dragonara Resort, Dragonara Road, STJ 3143 St Julian's, Malta.
+4. Annual General Meeting 2025

+The 2025 AGM will take place at 13.00 CET on 20 May 2025, at the registered office of the Company, at St George's Business Centre - Level 7a, St George's Road, St Julian's, STJ 3203, Malta.
 Notification of the meeting will be issued on the Company's website, where required documents, such as the information providing the basis for decisions, will also be made available prior to the Meeting.